Hiking in the Shope Creek Area - Pisgah National Forest, NC

 Starting at the parking area, there are three main routes you can follow - two of them are officially available for use and the rest are considered "non-system" trails.

-If you take the left at the fork, you'll be on FS 220A ("Shope Creek" trail), which climbs a little further to a flat spot in a new forest clearing with a nice view.
+To the left, FS 220A ("Shope Creek" trail) climbs up to a flat spot in a new forest clearing with a nice view.

 But those are just two of the options available in the area.
 To explore further, you'll have to go off the official forest roads onto one of the many old logging roads and unofficial trails which have sprung up in the area.